 These CDs are invaluable in assisting one to understand the pronunciation and to integrate the pauris.

-The book contains information about Jap Ji, Snatam Kaur’s journey, the effects of the 40 stanzas of Jap Ji as described by Yogi Bhajan, a pronunciation guide, and the text of Jap Ji Sahib.
+The book contains information about Jap Ji, Snatam Kaur’s journey, the effects of the 40 stanzas of Jap Ji, a pronunciation guide, and the text of Jap Ji Sahib.
 The text includes the Gurmukhi, English transliteration, and the English translation, so you can see it all at once.

 On the first CD are 2 tracks.
 First, Snatam Kaur reads Jap Ji slowly, so you can fully understand the pronunciation.
 The duration is about 31 minutes.
 It is so beautifully chanted.